ODA Spending

 What is the current government's outlook on global health ODA?

-Establishment of an Australian Centre For Disease Control: In May 2023, the Australian government allocated AUD91 million ( US$61 million) in its FY2022/23 budget to establish an Australian Centre For Disease Control.
+Establishment of an Australian Centre For Disease Control: In May 2023, the Australian government allocated AUD91 million ( US$61 million) in its FY2022/23 budget to establish an Australian Centre for Disease Control.
 Officials stated that the initial focus of the Australian Centre For Disease Control will be on infectious diseases, consolidating health data in Australia, and chronic diseases.
-An interim center was launched on March 1, 2024 within the Department of Health and Aged Care in Canberra.
+An interim center was launched on March 1, 2024, within the Department of Health and Aged Care in Canberra.
+The Centre is not ODA funded and is domestically focused for its initial phase.

 In February 2023, the government announced AUD620 million ( US$430 million) would be provided over five years to invest in the region’s health partnerships.
 This Partnerships for a Healthy Region initiative will deal with infectious diseases, improve the treatment and detection of noncommunicable diseases, and support mental health improvements in Southeast Asia and the Pacific.
 It will also provide further funding for product development partnerships.